Azure/azure-sdk-for-net/sdk/openai/Azure.AI.OpenAI/README.md

 # Azure OpenAI client library for .NET

-The Azure OpenAI client library for .NET is a companion to the offical [OpenAI .NET client library](https://github.com/openai/openai-dotnet) that configures client for use with Azure OpenAI and provides additional, strongly-typed extension support for request and response models specific to Azure OpenAI scenarios.
+The Azure OpenAI client library for .NET is a companion to the official [OpenAI .NET client library](https://github.com/openai/openai-dotnet) that configures client for use with Azure OpenAI and provides additional, strongly typed extension support for request and response models specific to Azure OpenAI scenarios.

 Azure OpenAI is a managed service that allows developers to deploy, tune, and generate content from OpenAI models on Azure resources.